bramoo/js-game/README.md

-# js-game
+# ts-game
-Making a game with Javascript
+Making a game with Typescript